heathermiller/wwwheathermiller/blog/_posts/2014-02-27-types-in-scala.md

 "statically typed" versus "dynamically checked", or "strong" versus "weak".
 Intuitively, such typing disciplines:

-- dictate how, or whether or not, data is structured in memory (strong versus weak)
+- dictate how, or whether or not, data in memory corresponds to types (strong versus weak)
-- _when_ the work of structuring data in memory takes place (static versus dynamic)
+- _when_ the work of checking whether a type corresponds to data in memory takes place (static versus dynamic)

 Statically typed languages, which can have strong or weak typing, distinguish two phases; compile time and runtime.
 That is, code is compiled (during which it